VCTLabs/redis-ipc/.github/ISSUE_TEMPLATE/bug-report.md

 ### Log Messages
 ```
-Add​ the ​relevant part of any redis/client logs, if possible.
+Add​ the ​relevant part of any redis/client logs, if applicable.
 ```

 ### Expected Behavior